llvm/llvm-project/llvm/docs/SecurityTransparencyReports.rst

 basic_string move assignment when built with libc++ versions <=6.0 and run against newer libc++ shared/dylibs.

-https://bugs.chromium.org/p/llvm/issues/detail?id=56 reports a out of bounds buffer store introduced by LLVM backends, that regressed due to a procedural oversight.
+https://bugs.chromium.org/p/llvm/issues/detail?id=56 reports an out of bounds buffer store introduced by LLVM backends, that regressed due to a procedural oversight.

 No dedicated LLVM releases were made for any of the above issues.